xcube-dev/xcube/docs/source/dataaccess.md

 Several data stores provide access to datasets from different [SpatioTemporal Asset Catalogs].

-The xcube plugin [xcube-stac].
+These stores are provided by the xcube plugin [xcube-stac].
 You can install it using `conda install -c conda-forge xcube-stac.`

 #### `stac`